EdoTXp/bookify/README.md

 ### 🗄️ Bookcase

-Clicking on **Bookcases**, you will be redirected to the page for viewing your bookcasase.
+Clicking on **Bookcases**, you will be redirected to the page for viewing your bookcase.
 When you don't have any, you can add them by clicking on the **+ Add a new shelf button**.

 ![Screenshot_5](design/documentation/images/Screenshot_5.png)